revbayes/revbayes.github.io/tutorials/getting_started/index.md

     setOption("helpdir", "/Users/hoehna/Software-Development/revbayes-development/help")

-RevBayes Users’ Forum
+RevBayes Users' Forum
 ---------------------

-An email list has been created for users of `RevBayes` to discuss `RevBayes`-related topics, including: `RevBayes` installation and use, scripting and programming, phylogenetics, population genetics, models of evolution, graphical models, etc. The forum is hosted by Google Groups:
+An email list has been created for users of RevBayes to discuss RevBayes-related topics, including: RevBayes installation and use, scripting and programming, phylogenetics, population genetics, models of evolution, graphical models, etc. The forum is hosted by Google Groups:

 -   [revbayes-users](http://bit.ly/107aW2R)\

-Version dated: